CVE-2026-4370 Overview

 Immediate Actions Required

-- Restrict network access to the Juju controller's Dqlite port using firewall rules to allow only trusted hosts
+- Restrict network access to the controller's Dqlite port to only the IP addresses of legitimate controller HA peers using host or cloud firewall rules.

 Patch Information